The Canadian Snowbird’s Checklist – Everything You Need to Do Before You Go

 Packing

 • Don’t pack too much!
-Most of us take lots of clothes we never use.
-Remember you will have laundry facilities where you’re going.
+Most of us take lots of clothing that we never wear.
+Remember, you will have laundry facilities where you’re going.
 Travel light!

 • Don't pack or take any banned foods, as they will be confiscated at the border.
 This includes fresh fruit!